virgilseo/myreads/README.md

 ## Instructions

 The app has 2 different pages.
 On the main page you have your 3 bookshelves: currently reading, want to read and read.
 On the main page you will find a button that takes you to the search page.
-Here you can search for books and ad them to one of the bookshelves on the main page.
+Here you can search for books and add them to one of the bookshelves on the main page.

 The search terms you can use are limited, please have a look at the [SEARCH_TERMS.md](SEARCH_TERMS.md) file to find out what these are.